-In another aspect, an envelope plasmid includes the following elements: RNA polymerase II promoter (CMV) (SEQ ID NO: 60) and vesicular stomatitis virus G glycoprotein (VSV-G) (SEQ ID NO: 62).
+In another aspect, an envelope plasmid includes the preferred where the host cell is a primary cell.
+Other 40 following elements: RNA polymerase II promoter (CMV) (SEQ ID NO: 60) and vesicular stomatitis virus G glycoprotein (VSV-G) (SEQ ID NO: 62).
 In another aspect, sequence variation, by way of substitution, deletion, addition, or mutation can be used to modify the sequences references herein.